-Anti-Matrix Metalloproteinase-26 (MMP-26), Hinge Region is developed in rabbit using a synthetic peptide corresponding to the hinge region of human matrix metalloproteinase-26 (MMP-26) as immunogen.
+Anti-Matrix Metalloproteinase-26 (MMP-26), Propeptide Region is developed in rabbit using a synthetic peptide corresponding to the propeptide domain of human matrix metalloproteinase-26 (MMP-26) as immunogen.
 Affinity isolated antigen specific antibody is obtained from rabbit anti-MMP-26 antiserum by immuno-specific purification which removes essentially all rabbit serum proteins, including immunoglobulins, which do not specifically bind to the peptide.

-Anti-Matrix Metalloproteinase-26, Hinge Region may be used for the detection and localization of human matrix metalloproteinase-26.
+Anti-Matrix Metalloproteinase-26, Propeptide Region may be used for the detection and localization of human matrix metalloproteinase-26.
 The antibody specifically binds to MMP-26 and does not cross react with the other MMP family members (MMP-1, MMP-2, MMP-3, MMP-7, etc.).
-By immunoblotting against the reduced protein, the antibody identifies bands at 30 kDa and 18 kDa (zymogen and active MMP-26).
+By immunoblotting against the reduced protein, the antibody identifies bands at 30 kDa (zymogen).
+Activated MMP-26 is not detected, since the propeptide domain is released upon activation.